 Okay, you get the picture.
-Only raw fruits and veggies (and egg shell) kitchen scraps okay?
+Only raw fruits and veggies (and egg shells), okay?

 How to Compost:

 Keep your compost bucket in your kitchen.
-We keep ours under the sink, but if you have a pretty container you can leave it on the countertop.
+(We keep our pail under the sink, but if you have a pretty container you can leave it on the countertop.)

 After cutting veggies or fruit, toss the scraps in the bucket.
-Coffee grounds can get thrown in filter and all.
-Egg shells (believe it or not) are also great for your compost.
+Coffee grounds can get thrown in, filter and all!
+Egg shells are also great for your compost.

 Occasionally throw in some torn up strips of newspaper to add some “carbon” source to the pile.
 The key to a healthy compost is to have a good mixture of green (nitrogen rich) vs. brown (carbon rich) materials.
 Don’t overload on grass clippings or yard waste.